ewaldhorn/whatamess/README.md

 # Just an absolute MESS of experiments

-Best not to look too closely if you value your mental health.
+Best not to look too closely if you value your sanity.

 ## PLEASE NOTE